 The term probate is a commonly used term which technically forms part of the estate administration process.
 The terms denotes the application for the Grant of Representation, which will either be a Grant of Probate if there is a Will or a Grant of Letters of Administration if there is no Will.
 Once granted by the Court, this formal document gives the legal representatives the right to deal with the estate.

-Estate administration means managing the deceased’s estate, making any legal and tax arrangements before distributing the estate according to the Will, if there is one.
+Estate administration means managing a deceased person’s estate, making any legal and tax arrangements before distributing the estate according to the Will, if there is one.

-While probate is not always required, estate administration must always be completed.
+While probate is not always required, administration of estates must always be completed.